feather812002/Ton/README.md

   The taker will pay 1 Ton for each fill order , the 0.5 ton will tranfer to maker address as encourage fluidity.
   (because we support NFT:FT tarde pairs , so the fee charge by trade token itself is diffcult and impossible, so for now ,I simple let the fee work with Ton)

-> Next: if I can get some support from community and the community think this can work in future, I will improve it support more comfortable web page and debot interface. let it support part fill for FT:FT token pairs. support auto merge/fill trade ,etc .
+> Next: if I can get some support from community , I will improve it support more comfortable web page and debot interface. let it support part fill & AMM for FT:FT token pairs. support auto merge/fill order ,etc .